SirLucasWolff/DoomsdayLogs/README.md

 - DataBase to save the logs.
 - Choise of what to save about the log, for example you can choose only the name and date information of the log.
 - Projects selection, you can select the project that you want to work with the logs.
-- IA implemented, when you have a error log you can use the assistance of ChatGPT to help you to find a way to solve this problem.
+- IA being implemented, when you have a error log you can use the assistance of ChatGPT to help you to find a way to solve this problem.

 How to install the Doomsday Logs
 - Use the link https://drive.google.com/drive/folders/1WMLCvbOl8jaAoVEfkmzlv2174kuKBCHT?usp=sharing to download the zip file containing the Setup.exe and the DLL: